Étude in C-sharp minor, Op. 2, No. 1 (Scriabin): Analysis

-Étude Op.
-2 No. 1 is in 3/4 time and is in the key of C-sharp minor.
+The étude is in 3/4 time in the key of C♯ minor.
 The melody is poignant and heartfelt, showing many characteristics of Russian Gypsy music.
 It is accompanied by repeated chords in both hands, featuring rich harmonies, inner voices, and large spreads in the left hand.
 The dynamics of the piece are varied constantly to display emotion and passion and to add interest.
 The piece features many key changes but finally concludes in the original key.
 Although it is a slow and somber piece, like many other études it is considerably difficult to perfect.

 This étude lasts for about three minutes.